 4. Shellac Pedicure

-After your toes are cleaned and moisturized, they are buffed for shellac application.
-A clear shellac base coat is applied, followed by a shellac polish of the desired color.
-This shellac polish is applied in thin layers, and each layer is cured under a UV or LED lamp to harden the gel.
+Lastly, shellac paints are applied in thin layers, and each layer is cured under a UV or LED lamp to harden the gel.

 5. Fish Pedicure